dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 305

 converts into and out of potential energy in the bond.
-The minimum bond length 𝑟min and the maximum bond length 𝑟max are determined by where the vibration speed is zero—where the bond has slurped up all the kinetic energy (the thermal energy) and turned it into potential energy.
+The minimum bond length 𝑟min and the maximum bond length 𝑟max are determined by where the vibration speed is zero — where the bond has slurped up all the kinetic energy (the thermal energy) and turned it into potential energy.

 ravg